thennavan-dev/thennavan-dev.github.io/about.md

 permalink: /about/
 ---

-# THENNAVAN — Software Developer
+# About

-Tiruppur, Tamil Nadu, India · +91 9894660716 · thennavan.dev@gmail.com
+Location removed · Contact removed

 I'm an Information Technology graduate and full‑stack developer with a strong interest in cybersecurity and ethical hacking.
 I build practical, secure web and backend systems using TypeScript, Node.js, React, Docker, and Nginx — and I enjoy taking projects from prototype to production.